Last Updated (July 26, 2021)*

 Hood latches must be removed and a minimum of two hood pins must be used.

 The appearance of race cars participating on the tour must be presentable in appearance.
 Cars that are considered unsafe or improperly prepared for the event will be rejected by the tech committee.

 Numbers must be on both sides of the car and on the roof (facing toward grandstands) in large (minimum 18”) letters in a color that clearly contrasts the paint job of the car, no silver or reflective numbers allowed.
 A 4” number is required on the right upper corner of the windshield and right rear on the body (to be read by the driver behind for lineup/restart purposes).
 No vulgar words, images, or expressions will be permitted.

 TIRES AND WHEELS

-A proper fuel cell (maximum 10 gallons) with a stock fuel pump will be allowed if securely installed with metal straps/brackets, two pillars extending from top of the cage halo to the strut towers will be mandatory for cars using a proper cell.
-It must be as close to the back of the rear seat as possible, with filler inside trunk and a pcv valve on the vent tube of tank.
+A proper fuel cell (maximum 10 gallons) with a stock fuel pump will be allowed if securely installed with metal straps/brackets, two pillars extending from the top of the cage halo to the strut towers will be mandatory for cars using a proper cell.
+It must be as close to the back of the rear seat as possible, with filler inside the trunk and a PCV valve on the vent tube of the tank.
 Must have a steel box over the fuel cell.
 All fuel lines must be run under the floor and exit the vehicle prior to leaving the steel box.

 East Coast Mini Stock Tour reserves the right to seize all illegal components and remain the property of the tour.
-Failure to adhere will result in the driver and car being suspended from further competition
+Failure to adhere will result in the driver and car being suspended from further competition.